 For example, consider a JSON payload where the temperature is sent in Kelvin, but you need a datapoint to store the value in Celsius.
 You can use the parsing key of the JSON object as a variable and then compute the value.

-Note: Parsing Key option is not available for Scheduled KPI Datapoints
+Note: The Parsing Key option is not available for scheduled KPI datapoints

 Datapoint: Value stored in other available datapoint.